Michael Eriksson

 An unnatural life-style affects health

 In a very similar manner, the human body is adapted to certain conditions, and leaving these conditions behind can have negative consequences.
 The obvious example is food intake, where many humans become dangerously obese for no good reason—rationally speaking.
 However, in the days of yore, energy rich foods were rare (and energy expenditure higher) and the human taste buds developed a strong preferences for just these.
 Further, humans were trained to eat when they had the opportunity, not necessarily when they were hungry.
-Further yet, the human body was made to be energy efficient and store fat, not to build muscles that could be a long term liability, ...
+Further yet, the human body was made more to be energy efficient and store fat than to build muscles that could be a long term liability, ...
 From another angle, fat had less time to build up during a typical life-time of the stone age than it does today (something which applies even more to some indirectly related issues, e.g. clogged arteries).

 Interesting observations include that the typical McDonald’s meal is a nutritional dream—in a historical perspective.
 This explains its popularity and success.